SpeysideHEP/spey/README.md

-# Spey: smooth combination of statistical models for reinterpretation studies
+# Spey: smooth inference for reinterpretation studies

 A universal statistics package for reinterpretation studies.
 See the [documentation]() for details.